kubernetes-sigs/kueue/docs/setup/install.md

 ### Upgrading from 0.1 to 0.2

-Upgrading from `0.1.x` to `0.2.y` is not supported due to breaking API changes.
+Upgrading from `0.1.x` to `0.2.y` is not supported because of breaking API changes.
 To install Kueue `0.2.y`, [uninstall](#uninstall) the older version first.

 ## Install a custom-configured released version